-The pediatric surgery residents rotate through a variety of hospitals—both public and private, in the Texas Medical Center during their two-year training period, which allows residents to take care of patients in different practice settings.
+The pediatric surgery residents rotate through Children’s Memorial Hermann Hospital and MD Anderson Cancer Center, in the Texas Medical Center during their two-year training period, which allows residents to take care of patients in different practice settings.

 We are located in Houston, one of the largest and ethnically diverse cities in the United States and our faculty and residency program reflect this diversity.

 Thank you for your interest in our program.
 We hope that you will apply to our program and have the opportunity to meet you in person soon.